 Close the drain cock or install the drain plug (2) in the cylinder block.
 Close the drain cock or install the drain plug on the radiator.
 Close the drain cocks or install the drain plugs (3) in the oil coolers.
-Close the drain cocks or install the drain plugs (5) in the aftercoolers.
+Install the drain plugs (5) in the aftercoolers.